 How can I adopt a dog?
 The first step it to complete the Adoption Application found on the ADOPT tab of our web site.
-You can submit it online, or download the pdf and mail it to : Cavalier Rescue of Alabama: 5330 Technology Lane, Birmingham, AL 35217.
-Watch our web site and reach out to us when you see an available pup that interests you.
-WE WILL ONLY TAG YOU APP FOR REVIEW WHEN YOU EXPRESS AN INTEREST IN A SPECIFIC DOG.
+You can submit it online, or download the pdf and mail it to : The Cavalier Rescue: 5330 Technology Lane, Birmingham, AL 35217.
+Watch our web site and emailto us when you see an available pup that interests you.
+WE WILL ONLY TAG YOUR APP FOR REVIEW WHEN YOU EXPRESS AN INTEREST IN AN AVAILABLE DOG.
 Placements are not made based on a first-come, first-served basis, but based on the home that is BEST suited for the dog.

 Do I need a fenced yard to adopt a Cavalier?
 While it is not required for every dog we place, it is for many of them.
 Invisible/Electric fences are NOT acceptable.

 What is the adoption donation?
-Cavalier Rescue of Alabama crequests a minimum donation for each dog adopted.
+The Cavalier Rescue requests a minimum donation for each dog adopted.
 This allows us to partially cover the vetting costs, and it allows us to continue to rescue more dogs.
 Donations help us make up the difference as vet costs are typically higher than the requested adoption donation.
 The general adoption amount requested is usually $400-500 for an adult dog.
 The amounts for senior dogs and/or any special needs dogs will be lower.
-For young healthy pups, under 2 years of age, the minimum amount requested is $650.
+For young healthy pups, age 2 or less, the minimum amount requested is $650.